-As my semester at Moravian College and my internship with Alliance come to an end, I’ve been ask to write a piece that weaves all my semester’s work together.
-In the past few months, I’ve been able to write pieces that focus on colonialism in America, sexual assault, gun control, and racism.
+As my semester at Moravian College and my internship with Alliance come to an end, I’ve been ask to write a piece that weaves my semester’s work together.
+In the past few months, I’ve been able to write pieces that focus on colonialism in America, sexual assault, gun control, racism today, and what we teach about Columbus.
 What do all of these pieces have to do with sustainability?
-Why should an organization dedicated to environmentalism care about these topics?
+Why should an organization dedicated to sustainability care about these topics?
 To be sustainable, their mission extends farther than just environmental concerns.
 We need to look at all the issues that divide us in order to break the barriers blocking us from sustainability.

 So what links gun violence, sexual assault, racism, colonialism?
 This is a question I’ve struggled with until I finally realized the answer wasn’t all that complex and has been staring me right in the face.
 It’s feelings of entitlement that wraps all of these problems together.
 We live in a society that forces us all to compete to get ahead; most of us don’t do things for the betterment of humankind, but rather because we want to be superior to others.
 As I thought about the central problems I wrote about this semester, they all led me back to a sense of entitlement that have allowed for violence to prevail in our country.

 When we talk about the colonialism of the Americas, we know that the Europeans came here to exploit the land and resources.
 They took the land as their own, forced the Indigenous tribes elsewhere (if they didn’t murder them), and began abusing this land because they believed they had no regard for those who already lived there.
 The colonialists disregarded the land and the people already on it in their search for a new life and riches.
 Not surprisingly, since entitlement started this country, the problem is still prevalent centuries after the settlers arrived.